 Andrew works in 3 key fields, Commercial Contract Disputes (particularly those relating to franchising, distribution and agency), Shareholder Litigation (acting for shareholders, investors and companies) and Professional Negligence claims against Solicitors and Accountants (with a particular emphasis on tax related claims).

-Andrew has very significant experience of seeking and opposing the grant of injunctions including Search Orders, Freezing Orders, Confidentiality Orders and the enforcement restrictions in franchise agreements and commercial contracts.
+Andrew has very significant experience of seeking and opposing the grant of injunctions including Search Orders, Freezing Orders, Confidentiality Orders and the enforcement of restrictions in franchise agreements and commercial contracts.

-An accredited mediator, Andrew by industry guides as a leading dispute lawyer, representing a range of clients from owner managed businesses through to national companies and public sector bodies.
+An accredited mediator, Andrew is highlighted by industry guides as a leading dispute lawyer, representing a range of clients from owner managed businesses through to national companies and public sector bodies.
 His work in the franchising world is recognised nationally and he has led a number of group actions by franchisees, as well as acting for a significant number of UK and overseas based franchisors.
 He regularly has articles published by the British Franchise Association.

 Andrew has been recognised as a leading practitioner by both the Legal 500 and the Chambers Guide to the Legal Profession for a number of years and is praised for his “commerciality” and ability to find “practical solutions to client's problems”.